novuhq/novu/README.md

 ## 🚀 Getting Started

 We are excited to launch the complete Novu API and admin panel.
 Want to give it a test before the official release?
-Here's how:
+Here is how:

 ```
 npx novu init